apache/nifi-site/content/documentation/security.md

 The following announcements include published vulnerabilities that apply directly to Apache NiFi components.

 {{< vulnerability
+id="CVE-2026-87976"
+title="Improper Limitation of Pathname in Persisted Extension Bundles" published="2026-09-16" severity="High" products="Apache NiFi Registry"
+affectedVersions="0.4.0 to 2.11.0"
+fixedVersion="2.12.0"
+jira="NIFI-16329"
+pullRequest="11662"
+reporter="lichoin" >}}

+Apache NiFi Registry 0.4.0 through 2.11.0 are subject to path manipulation when storing extension bundle content using group, artifact, and version coordinates from uploaded NAR manifests.
+The default file persistence provider used coordinates as filesystem path components without rejected parent-directory names, and the path-containment check compared an unnormalized resolved path.
+An authenticated user authorized to write and delete bundles in a bucket can upload a NAR with a crafted manifest resulting in file system operations outside of the file persistence directory.
+Upgrading to Apache NiFi Registry 2.12.0 is the recommended mitigation, which rejects parent-directory coordinates and requires a normalized path to remain a strict child of the storage root location.

+{{</ vulnerability >}}

+{{< vulnerability
 id="CVE-2026-86089"
 title="Missing Process Group Authorization for Connector Migration" published="2026-09-16"